-This service is recommended to be done by your local dealer after 1000 operating hours or at least once a year.
-Neglecting the annual service can cause severe damage to the hammer.
+Neglecting the periodic or annual service can cause severe damage to the hammer.

-Your local dealer will reseal the hammer, replace the accumulator membranes and replace safety decals as needed.
-Contact your local dealer for more information about annual servicing.
+During this service, your local dealer will replace all seals, accumulator membranes, and any damaged safety decals.
+Contact your local dealer for more information about this servicing.

-During this maintenance you should do the following tasks.
+For this maintenance, you should also perform the following tasks: